Mrivera104/NES_refgenome/Genetic_Diversity/Average Heterozygosity.md

 ![image](https://github.com/user-attachments/assets/7c5df2be-a6ce-4458-8d16-1259560029ef)

 This value (average heterozygosity) is much lower than the values I got with ANGSD (genome-wide heterozygosity).
 I don't know what to make of this, tbh.

+# Calculating Average Genome-Wide Heterozygosity using VCFtools

+I will now do another calculation of genome-wide heterozygosity using VCFtools on scaffolds 1-17 ONLY.
+I will also do this in windows of 100Kb.

+    vcftools --gzvcf SRR25478315_bridgetrim_scaffolds_only.g.vcf.gz --window-pi 100000 --window-pi-step 100000 --out SRR25478315_scaffonly_het_output
+I went ahead and transferred that SRR25478315_scaffonly_het_output.windowed.pi into RStudio and wrote a script to visualize pi distributions across the 17 scaffolds only.
+This is what I got: 0.00023

+I think I'll go ahead and go with this over ANGSD because it makes more sense, given RoH estimates and how variants were visualized across the genome.
+I'll rewrite this later that didn't make sense lol